Unguided-Team/unguided-game/README.md

 <img src="ReadmeFiles/rest_1.gif" alt="resting" width="640">

 Another important aspect of the game is the combat.
-The player has access to combo attacks, along with a special attack that trades off time for explosive AOE damage.
+The player has access to combo attacks, along with a special attack that trades off time in exchange for explosive AOE damage.

 <img src="ReadmeFiles/bloodborne_1.gif" alt="bloodborne" width="640">